Nelson's Dockyard: Naval Dockyard construction

 Construction of the modern Naval Dockyard began in the mid-1740s, on the western side of English Harbour.
 Enslaved Africans from plantations in the vicinity were sent to work on the dockyard.

-By 1745 a line of wooden storehouses had been constructed (on the site of the present-day Copper & Lumber Store Hotel).
+By 1745 a line of wooden storehouses had been constructed (on the site of the present-day Copper and Lumber Store Hotel).
 During this time, land was reclaimed for the construction of wharves.
 Between 1755 and 1765, many additional buildings were added: quarters were built for the Commander-in-Chief (Thomas Shirley), additional storerooms, a kitchen, a shelter for the Commander's “chaise”, and the first part of the present Saw Pit Shed.
 During this time, a stone wall was built around the Dockyard, and land reclamation for wharves continued.

 Additional construction took place between 1773 and 1778: the Engineer's Workshop, the Guard House, the Porter's Lodge, the two Mast Houses, and the Capstan House were constructed; the first bay of the Canvas, Cordage, and Clothing Store was built; the walls around the Dockyard were extended to their present-day position; and the first naval hospital was constructed outside the Dockyard.
 By 1780, the dockyard also had boathouses, a water catchment, and a galley.

 Many of the buildings in the Dockyard today were constructed during a building programme undertaken between 1785 and 1794.
 The Engineer's House and the Pitch and Tar Store were built in 1785.
 The Engineer's Offices were built (and the Dockyard wall was extended to include them) in 1788.
 The wharves were improved and the northern side of the Saw Pit Shed was built in the same year.
 The Copper and Lumber Store was completed in 1789, and by 1792 the west side of the Canvas, Cordage, and Clothing Store had been completed.
 The Blacksmith's Shop also dates from this period.
 This building programme overlaps with Horatio Nelson's tenure in the Dockyard from 1784 to 1787.